Somerset Community Foundation's response and support for coronavirus

 If you're planning to apply for a grant

-If you are currently putting an application together for one of our programmes, our advice is to carry on for the time being, but bear in mind that the current coronavirus outbreak may affect your planned work.
+If you are currently putting an application together for one of our programmes, you can continue to do so, but bear in mind that the current coronavirus outbreak may affect your planned work and the application will not be considered at this time.
+Once submitted, the application will remain on our system and will be considered once the funding programmes re-open.

 Sources of information and advice